Fractured vs. Bruised Tailbones

 Treating a Bruised Tailbone

 A bruised tailbone will repair itself with time, though you can take steps to prevent further injury and reduce pain.
-Your doctor may prescribe a short course of pain killers, or you can use over-the-counter medications for temporary management.
-If the pain is severe or causing issues in your daily activity, steroid injections can be used to reduce inflammation, pain, and swelling in the area.
+Your doctor may prescribe a short course of painkillers, or you can use over-the-counter medications for temporary management.
+If the pain is severe or causing issues in your daily activities, steroid injections can be used to reduce inflammation, pain, and swelling in the area.

 Many people will use a doughnut pillow to relieve pain during the period of healing.
 These seat cushions have a hole in the middle to take pressure off the tailbone when sitting.
-Wedge-shaped and v-shaped pillows can also be useful.
-Physical therapists can help to teach you exercises in order to stretch ligaments and strengthen muscles that support this back.
-This can promote faster healing and prevent future injuries to the tailbone for a high-risk population.
+Wedge-shaped and V-shaped pillows can also be useful.
+Physical therapists can help teach you exercises in order to stretch ligaments and strengthen muscles that support your back.
+This can promote faster bruised tailbone healing times and prevent future injuries to the tailbone for a high-risk population.

 The expected recovery time for a bruised tailbone is about four weeks.
 In that time period, there are simple steps you can take at home to find relief.